Asymptotics of supremum distribution of a Gaussian process over a Weibullian time: Introduction

-as $u\to\infty$, which holds for a wide class of Gaussian processes with stationary increments and convex variance function (see Berman \cite{Ber85}).
-We refer to \cite{Pit96} for extensions of this result.
+as $u\to\infty$, which holds for a wide class of centered Gaussian processes (see \cite{Pit79,Tal88} and \cite{Pit96} for extensions of this result).

+Some recently studied problems in, for example, queueing theory (dual risk theory) or hydrodynamics, motivate the analysis of \refs{main} for $T$ being a non-negative random variable independent of $\{X(t)\}$.
+In particular, the tail asymptotics of the \textit{steady-state buffer content} for a \textit{hybrid fluid queue} with the input modeled by a superposition of an integrated \textit{on-off process} and a Gaussian process with stationary increments can be reduced (under some assumptions) to the analysis of~\refs{main} for some suitably chosen random $T$ (see, e.g., \cite{BDZ05} and references therein).
+Additionally, the analysis of the supremum distribution of subordinated Gaussian processes is strongly related to \refs{main} over random $T$.
+For example, the asymptotics of the supremum of a \textit{fractional Laplace motion} (used in hydrodynamic models -- see, e.g., \cite{Koz04,Koz06}) over a deterministic interval can be reduced to \refs{main} with $X(t)$ being a fractional Brownian motion and $T$ having Weibull distribution.
+We refer to Section \ref{s.flm} for details.

-Some recently studied problems in, e.g., queueing theory, risk theory (see \cite{BDZ04},\cite{BDZ05}) or hydrodynamics (see Section \ref{s.flm}), motivate the analysis of \refs{main} for $T$ being an independent of $\{X(t)\}$ nonnegative random variable.
-In that case the additional variability of $T$ may influence the form of the asymptotics, leading to qualitatively different structures of asymptotics of \refs{main}.
-This was observed in \cite{BDZ04}, under the scenario that $T$ has regularly varying tail distribution (see also \cite{Abu07}).
+We note that the additional variability of $T$ may influence the form of the asymptotics of \refs{main}, leading to structures qualitatively different from \refs{Ber}.
+This was observed in \cite{BDZ04}, under the scenario that $T$ has a regularly varying tail distribution (see also \cite{Abu07}).

-In this paper we focus on the exact asymptotics of \refs{main} when $T$ is an independent of $\{X(t)\}$ random variable with asymptotically Weibullian tail distribution.
-In Theorem \ref{th.main} we find the structural form of the asymptotics that holds for a wide class of Gaussian processes with stationary increments and convex variance function (see assumptions {\bf A1-A3} in Section \ref{s.preliminaries}).\\ Complementary, in Theorem \ref{th.exact} we obtain an explicit form of the asymptotics, which appears to be Weibullian.
+Motivated by the above applications, in this paper, we focus on the exact asymptotics of \refs{main} when $T$ is a random variable, independent of $\{X(t)\}$, with asymptotically Weibullian tail distribution.
+In Theorem \ref{th.main}, we find the structural form of the asymptotics that holds for a wide class of Gaussian processes with stationary increments and convex variance function (see assumptions~(A1)--(A3) in Section \ref{s.preliminaries}).
+Complementing this, in Corollary \ref{cor.exact}, we obtain an explicit form for the asymptotics, which appear to be Weibullian.

 Additionally, for $\{X(t)\}$ being a fractional Brownian motion, we provide the exact asymptotics of \refs{main} for the whole range of Hurst parameters $H\in(0,1]$.
-It appears that in the case of $H<1/2$ (concave variance function) the exact asymptotics takes qualitatively different form then \refs{Ber}.
+It appears that in the case of $H<1/2$ (concave variance function), the exact asymptotics takes a form qualitatively different from \refs{Ber}.

-Finally, in Section \ref{s.flm} we apply the obtained results to the analysis of extremal behavior of {\it fractional Laplace motion}, see \cite{Koz04,Koz06}.
+Finally, in Section \ref{s.flm}, we apply the obtained results to the analysis of extremal behavior of fractional Laplace motion; see \cite{Koz04,Koz06}.